Carbone: Building the Guide to BAP1 Mutation in MesotheliomaResearch & Clinical Trials

 Discovering the BAP1 Mutation

-Studying them, in 2011, we identified the gene that when mutated was responsible for most familiar mesotheliomas in the U.S. and abroad.
+In 2011, we identified the gene that when mutated was responsible for most familiar mesotheliomas in the U.S. and abroad.
 Next we discovered key mechanisms of BAP1 activity – i.e., why people develop cancer when BAP1 is mutated.

 We discovered that mesotheliomas in carriers of germline BAP1 mutations were different, as these patients lived much longer.
 We found that acquired BAP1 mutations were very frequent in sporadic – not genetically related – mesothelioma, underscoring the importance of BAP1 mutations in causing mesothelioma.
 We elucidated the mechanisms and importance of BAP1 immuno-staining in diagnosis.